CONSUMER MEDICINE INFORMATION

 Keep your tablets in a cool dry place where the temperature stays below 25°C.

-Do not store Somidem or any other medicine in the bathroom or near a sink.
+Do not store SOMIDEM or any other medicine in the bathroom or near a sink.
+Do not

 Heat and dampness can destroy some medicines.